Yanks get key hits off Astros’ gloves for 8th straight win

 YANKEE DO-IT-ALL DANDIES

 New York converted a number of sparkling defensive plays.
-First baseman Luke Voit made a diving stop at first base on a grounder in the fourth, then leaned into the photo well to snag a foul ball the next at-bat.
+Voit made a diving stop at first base on a grounder in the fourth, then leaned into the photo well to snag a foul ball the next at-bat.
 Stanton made a leaping catch at the wall in left during the sixth, and Aaron Judge cut down Max Stassi from right trying for a double three batters later.
 Center fielder Aaron Hicks robbed Altuve with a sliding, backhanded grab in the seventh, and Urshela charged for Gurriel’s roller in the ninth for a sharp 5-3 putout.

 OUTFIELD OOPS